 Melinda Johns, a former freelancer shares her experience.
 “Before I started working for my current company, I was so anxious about my lacking grammar skills.
 I was not confident in my English at all, since all the teachers I had before were pretty bad.
 Step by step, I realized I have to change this, so I started practicing my writing every day.
 I ended up a CEO for a writing company – not bad at all I guess, huh?”

 Employers have to be aware of your accomplishments.
 Having a good resume does not equal bragging – it just proves how valuable you are as a worker.
 So make sure you present your accomplishments accurately and clearly.

 What you’ve done is very important for your future employer, because it shows the level of involvement you are willing to bring into his or her company.
 The following example is a good way to show your worth.

-- I worked for Oaks Crab Company between X and Y period of time.
+- I worked for Oaks Crab Company between X and Y period.

 - I was supervising 20+ employers while working there.

 - During my stay, the company has increased sales by 15%.
-My personal contribution was 13%.
+My contribution was 13%.

 3. Including Irrelevant Information

 Each company has its own rules, restrictions, and qualities they want to see in their future employees.
 Do not try to use the same resume for n companies.
 That means you are being lazy – it might work once, but it will not work forever.
 One size does not fit all, remember.

 Including irrelevant information is irritating for an employer.
 It means you are not paying attention to what they are asking of you- so you are not as interested in the job as you should be.
 Excuse my harshness, but then why should they waste any more time with you?